Documentation

 The load balancer should support a health probe/check setting to detect the failure of one site and automatically redirect applications to any remaining healthy peer.

-Diagram of a multi-site deployment with a failed site
+Diagram of a site replication deployment with two sites

 The load balancer should meet the same requirements as single-site deployments regarding connection balancing and header preservation.
 MinIO replication handles transient failures by queuing objects for replication.